 What is a clinical trial?

-Clinical trials are research studies in people that take place in a medical (clinical) setting.
-These studies test new medical approaches for their safety andamong a group of volunteer participants.
+Clinical trials are research studies that take place in a medical (clinical) setting.
+These studies test new medical approaches for their safety and The ability of an intervention (for example, a drug or surgery) to produce the desired beneficial effect among a group of volunteer participants.

 - Find and diagnose lung cancer